Critical Thinking Lab

 Welcome to the Critical Thinking and Problem Solving Technology Lab!

-Grades K~How can we use technology and strategies to help us compare measurable attributes?
+Grade K~How can we use technology to help us count and represent numbers 1 to 10?

-Grade 1~How can we use technology to help us solve problems involving addition of two digit numbers?
+Grade 1~How can we use technology to help us solve problems involving addition and subtraction within 20?

-Grade 2~How can we use technology to help us represent and solve problems involving addition and subtraction of 2 digit numbers with regrouping within 1,000?
+Grade 2~How can we use technology to help us represent and solve problems involving addition and subtraction of 2 digit numbers?

-Grade 3~How can we use technology to help us solve problems involving multiplication and division?
+Grade 3~How can we use technology to help us understand the place value system in order to solve problems with comparing, adding and subtracting within 1,000?

-Grade 4~How can we use technology and strategies for operations to help us solve problems with fractions?
+Grade 4~How can we use technology to help us understand the place value of multi-digit numbers in order to solve problems?

-Grade 5~How can we use technology to help us solve problems involving operations with fractions?
+Grade 5~How can we use technology to help us solve problems and understand the place value system (including decimals)?

 How To Help Your Child Think Critically in Math: